charliewatson1504/CI_MS2_PLQuiz/README.md

 ### 10. As a Site Owner I want to be able to provide an interactive quiz.

+Follows the same test as user story 1.

 |Test|Feature|Action|Expected Result|Actual Result|
 |---|---|---|---|---|
 |1|Start quiz|Click on quiz nav button in nav bar then click on play button|Game page loads with new game|Works as expected|